 Here are some more important purposes:

-• Ensure that local services such as roads, water, emergency services, school and sewers are adequate for your plan.
+Ensure that your plan is adequate for local services such as roads, water, emergency services, schools, and sewers.

 When Do You Need a Site Plan?